 The ministries in charge of steering the AVI Agencies and ELY Centres engage in joint strategic planning and steering.
 As to general administrative steering, the Ministry of Finance is responsible for the AVI Agencies and the Ministry of Economic Affairs and Employment for the ELY Centres.

-Local administration agencies comprise the police departments, enforcement offices as well as the Employment and Economic Development Offices (TE Offices).
+Local administration agencies comprise the police departments and the Employment and Economic Development Offices (TE Offices).
 The agencies also provide their services at shared service points as required by local conditions and needs.
 The Social Insurance Institution of Finland (Kela), an agency governed by public law which answers directly to Parliament, also has an extensive network of branches.

 Central administration development in the 2000s